mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 ## ("a" Corporate[i.e. on-premise]) S3

 Our first and original sin was purely architectural, moving the file persistence💾 from the DB and Rabbit and hence keeping just a reference / ID to the file reference in the S3 bucket💿 alleviates a lot the IO burden, since we are essentially delegating⏏️ the infra burden to another service.

+Note: I didn't mention it when I first drafted this article, but if you consider that several instances are running and the even store is a very central building block in our architecture it makes sense to NOT burden it

 ## EasyNetQ